kdeldycke/awesome-engineering-team-management/readme.md

 - [Dear Startup: You have no idea how much that costs.](http://kyleprifogle.com/dear-startup/) - “We are completely clueless about how long things should take.”
 Here is a [trick to handle expectation of unreasonable estimates](https://news.ycombinator.com/item?id=21069178).
 - [Escalation of commitment](https://en.wikipedia.org/wiki/Escalation_of_commitment) - A.k.a. sunk-cost fallacy, or the rational explanation of why the hell do we still irrationally keep investing in a bad project.
-- [Apple Aperture: Senior QA](https://techreflect.net/2019/12/10/aperture-senior-qa-2004-2005/) - Author share his experience at Apple working on quality assurance, in which we learn how not to manage projects approaching deadlines: “cutting finished features, yelling at people, and working people to the point of nervous breakdowns.
-Then they came upon a brilliant idea: let's steal over a hundred engineers from other teams and then the project will magically get done on time.”
 - [Who are you trying to impress with your deadlines?](http://jatins.gitlab.io/me/why-deadline/) - “There are companies where those deadlines are set in stone, and a missed deadline is next to fire.
 That's when the problem starts.”
+- [Apple Aperture: Senior QA](https://techreflect.net/2019/12/10/aperture-senior-qa-2004-2005/) - How not to manage projects approaching deadlines: “cutting finished features, yelling at people, and working people to the point of nervous breakdowns.
+Then they came upon a brilliant idea: let's steal over a hundred engineers from other teams and then the project will magically get done on time.”

 ## Agile